MattCain/svg-playing-cards/README.md

 Clone the repo and run `npm install` to install the dependencies.

-`grunt` will do a build and `grunt watch` will monitor the LESS file for changes and do a build when changes are made.
+`grunt` will do a build and `grunt watch` will monitor the LESS and SVG files for changes and do a build when changes are made.

 ## Attribution